-Gearing ratio: definition, formula, and how to use
+Gearing ratio: definition, types, and how to calculate it

 Written by Shaun Quarton—Accounting & Finance Content Writer and Growth Marketer.
 Read Shaun's full bio